Young Adult Non-Fiction posted June 27, 2024 |

 "Mom, I was just reading a book."

 "You mean filling your mind with that science fiction crap and dreaming of a future that you'll never find.
-Because it will never exist.
-We're all bound to the stinking life we get!"
-She steps closer and hovers over me with a frightening look.
+Because it will never exist, we're all bound to the stinking life we get!"
+She steps closer and hovers over him with a frightening look.
 Her face contorts, and her bloodshot blue eyes match her flaming red hair.
 "I told you before that I'd beat that dreaming out of you.
 I guess today is the day."
 She searches the room for a weapon and finds a long extension cord lying on the table, then wraps the middle around her hand.
 An evil rage appears on her face.

 "You better be done by the time I get back, or you'll get another beating just like that!"
 She slams the door behind her.